Anti-social behaviour

 To report anti-social behaviour, please fill out our online form:

-If you've reported anti-social behaviour and aren't getting any respite, you may be able to use the Community Trigger.
+If you've reported anti-social behaviour and aren't getting any respite, you may be able to request an anti-social behaviour case review.
 This entitles you to a multi-agency review of your case if a certain threshold is met.
-For more information, please visit our Community Trigger page.
+For more information, please visit our Anti-social behaviour case review page.

 More information